Where are we today?

 Investigations so far?

-One line of inquiry in recent months has paid particular attention to 90050 and this loco remains at Crewe as a donor to other class 90s.
-Finally, a handful of people have shown an interest in the preservation movement and this remains working progress.
+One line of inquiry in recent years has been the overhaul of 90050, which continues to be at Crewe as a donor to other class 90s.
+Finally, a handful of people have shown an interest in the preservation movement and this remains stalled at present.

 Setting up a Trust?